 In a normal winter, the jet stream delivers several powerful storms that hit the Cascade Range from October to April.
 With most of the mountains in Central Oregon ranging from 6500 feet, up to nearly 11,000 feet in elevation they get buried in snow all winter.

 Our mountains are primarily made up of porous lava rock that soaks up rains and slow melting snow which trickles down and is stored in deep aquifers.
 Thousands of springs are born from the Cascades, and they hide ends up popping up all over, especially in or near our beautiful mountain lakes.
 All of our Cascade Lakes have a connection to this cycle of snowpack and each of them is connected somehow to ancient water sources that bubble up to create life in the mountains.

-I want to share with you the top 9 Lakes in the area to fly fish.
+I want to share with you the top lakes in the area to fly fish.
 These are listed in a general north to south orientation and not by ranking.

-Crane Prairie was first dammed in the 20’s but it wasn’t until the 40’s when the Bureau of Reclamation came in did the impoundment succeed at holding water back as the Deschutes and other small tributaries filled the old forest and meadow area with clean, cold water.
-Immediately Crane Prairie was on the map as … Continue reading Crane Prairie
+First dammed in the 20’s, holding water back as the Deschutes and other small tributaries filled the old forest and meadow area with clean, cold water.
+Immediately Crane Prairie was on the map as perhaps Oregon’s finest Stillwater.

 I refer to East Lake as Central Oregon’s most consistent fishing lake.
 So much so, I spend the majority of my guide days and many of my days off fishing here.